SharePoint/sp-dev-docs/docs/solution-guidance/portal-branding.md

 _**Applies to:** SharePoint Online_

-## Anti-patterns (in other words, don't do these things)
 <a name="sectionSectionAntiPatterns"> </a>

+## What not to do

-Below list contains the key things **not** to do when it comes to branding your portal:
+The following list contains the key things **not** to do when it comes to branding your portal.

+Don't:

-- Override branding of Office 365 Suite Bar
+- Override branding of the Office 365 Suite Bar.
-- Customize branding for personal sites
+- Customize branding for personal sites.
-- By default implement your custom branding by using custom master pages
+- By default implement your custom branding by using custom master pages.

 ## Overview
 <a name="sectionSection0"> </a>